Introducing a new way to navigate by topics. Access the latest news, data, publications and more around topics of

 The estimates produced by the ACS are not exact because they are based on a sample.
 The sampling error measures the degree of uncertainty associated with the estimates.
-If the degree of uncertainty is too large, users should be cautious in how the estimates are used.
+If the degree of uncertainty is too large, then users should be cautious in how the estimates are used.

 4. How does the ACS measure sampling error

 The ACS calculates standard errors for each estimate produced and publishes the 90 percent confidence level margins of error (the Census Bureau standard).
 You can be 90 percent confident that the interval within the margin of error from the estimate includes the true value.
-See Accuracy of the Data for more details on how margin of error and confidence intervals are calculated and interpreted.
+See Accuracy of the Data for more details on how margins of error and confidence intervals are calculated and interpreted.

 5. What other numbers provide important information on the reliability of ACS estimates?

 Housing Units Initial Addresses Selected - The number of addresses in each state and for the nation that were selected for the ACS sample for a particular year.
 Each year's sample is systematically divided into 12 monthly samples for ACS interviewing.
 This initial number includes addresses later determined to be commercial or nonexistent, as well as housing units that are not interviewed due to subsampling for personal visit follow-up, refusals, or other reasons.

 Housing Units Final Interviews - The final number of interviews across all three modes of data collection for the ACS in a given year for the nation and by state.
 This number includes occupied and vacant housing units that were interviewed by mail, telephone, or personal visit methods between January 1 - December 31.
 It excludes addresses determined to be nonexistent or commercial, and addresses not selected in the subsample for personal visit follow-up, and addresses that are not interviewed due to refusals or other reasons.